Smart Cities Can Get More Out Of IoT, Gartner Finds

 While many smart cities are using IoT for transportation issues, there's a host of other initiatives these urban centers should start to address with the technology.
 Environmental and sustainability programs top a new list from Gartner.

-In October, when a large-scale cyberattack disrupted popular websites such as Twitter and Netflix, security problems with the internet of things (IoT) were in the spotlight.
+In October, when a large-scale cyberattack disrupted popular websites such as Twitter and Netflix, security problems with the Internet of Things (IoT) were in the spotlight.
 Are baby monitors and LED lights the next sources of distributed denial of service (DDoS) attacks against critical infrastructure?

 But all is not doom and gloom when it comes to IoT technology.
 There is an upside and much promise.